zaschiff/GolangTheCompleteBootcamp/README.md

 ##### Exercise3Section3

 Code pertaining to the third exercise of section 3.
 Shows the use of short variable declaration and multi-declaration and assignment.

+##### Exercise4Section3

+Code pertaining to the fourth exercise of section 3.
+Shows the use of variable assignment and variable swapping.